WaffleInvoice Blog

 The Bottom Line

 Sending professional electrical invoices is not optional anymore.
 Customers expect mobile-friendly invoices with online payment links.
 Code-aware, itemized invoices reduce disputes.
-Sending the invoice from the job site cuts your average payment time roughly in half compared to mailing or batching at end of week.
+Sending the invoice from the job site cuts your average payment time roughly in half compared to mailing or batching at the end of the week.

 Sign up free at waffleinvoice.com.